Robust Computation Tree Logic: Introduction

-Third, to demonstrate that rCTL and rCTL* specifications can be effectively used for verification, we provide efficient algorithms for model checking properties specified in these logics.
-We establish that the time complexity of rCTL and rCTL* model checking is linear and exponential, respectively, in the size of the formula, which is the same as the time complexity of CTL and CTL* model checking, respectively.
-Thus, robustness can be added to branching-time logics for free.
+Next, we provide efficient model-checking algorithms for rCTL and rCTL* to demonstrate that both logics can be effectively used for verification.
+We establish that the rCTL model checking problem is $\mathrm{PTIME}$-complete (in Subsection~\ref{sec: rCTL MC}) and that the rCTL* model checking problem is $\mathrm{PSPACE}$-complete (in Subsection~\ref{sec:rctlstarmc}).
+Note that this is the same asymptotic complexity as CTL and CTL* model checking, respectively.
+Moreover, we show that the satisfiability and reactive synthesis problems for rCTL (in Subsections~\ref{sec:rctlsat} and \ref{sec:rctlsynthesis}) and rCTL* (in Subsections~\ref{sec:rctlstarsat} and \ref{sec:rctlstarsynthesis}) match the exact asymptotic complexity of their non-robust counterparts, i.e., $\mathrm{EXPTIME}$-completeness for rCTL and $\mathrm{2EXPTIME}$-completeness for rCTL*.
+Thus, robustness can be added to branching-time logics ``for free''.
+Table~\ref{table:results} shows an overview over our complexity results.